Programs/Upper Secondary/Combined Phys + Chem

 Free-body diagrams — missing force arrows

 Physics-side OEQ shows a block on a slope.
 Student draws weight, forgets normal reaction, then forgets friction.
-Each missing arrow propagates through every subsequent equation — F = ma cascades wrong, the whole dynamics question collapses.
-Costs 3-4 marks.
+Each missing arrow propagates through every subsequent equation — F = ma cascades wrong, and the rest of the question goes with it.
+Can cost 3-4 marks.
 Fix: a fixed FBD method drilled on the first five Combined dynamics problems — identify the object, list every force acting on it, draw to scale, label magnitude and direction — verified before any equation is written.

 !